Watering while Black: anatomy of a pastor’s Alabama arrest - WTOP News

 “This is an area of the law that is pretty clear,” said Sherrod, who has handled similar cases in north Alabama, where he practices.

-Giving police the same name he routinely uses as the minister of a Black church, where ecclesiastical titles are important, Jennings identified himself, without any prompting, as “Pastor Jennings” within seconds of Smith’s approach.
-That might have been adequate for someone steeped in the culture of Black Christianity, but it wasn’t for white police officers.

-The video shows the officers repeatedly accusing Jennings of failing to identify himself.

-Cuffed and seated between two shrubs on the front stoop of his neighbor’s home, Jennings told Smith and Gable that his son, a university athletics administrator, had been wrongly detained recently in Michigan after a young woman at a cheerleading competition said a Black man had hugged her.
+Cuffed and seated between two shrubs on the front stoop of his neighbor’s home, Jennings told Smith and Gable how his son, a university athletics administrator, had been wrongly “arrested and profiled” in Michigan after a young woman at a cheerleading competition said a Black man had hugged her.

-“My son just got arrested and profiled,” he said.
-The incident, which didn’t result in any charges, happened about two months before Jennings’ confrontation with Alabama police, he told the AP.

-A third Childersburg officer, identified as Sgt.
-Jeremy Brooks in a report, arrived while Smith was complaining loudly that Jennings wouldn’t listen and Gable was all but screaming at the pastor.

-“You know what?
-10-15,” he shouted, using the police radio code for a prisoner in custody.
-“I ain’t going to sit there and have that, dude.”

-Apart from the recent experience of his son, Jennings said he felt “anger and fear” during the entire episode because of the accumulated weight of past police killings — George Floyd, Breonna Taylor and others — plus lower-profile incidents and shootings in Alabama.
+Jennings said he felt “anger and fear” during his interaction with the Alabama police officers not only because of what happened to his son but due to the accumulated weight of past police killings — George Floyd, Breonna Taylor and others — plus lower-profile incidents and shootings in Alabama.

 “That’s why I didn’t resist,” he said.